Richard Tidball Johnson

-Johnson, a former neurologist at Johns Hopkins who is credited with inventing the field of neurovirology (the study of viruses that infect the nervous system), was born in Detroit.
-He earned his bachelor’s degree with honors at the University of Colorado Boulder in 1953 and his M.D. at the University of Colorado School of Medicine, Denver, in 1956.
-After completing his internship in medicine at Stanford University Hospitals in San Francisco, he worked as a clinical pathologist in the Department of Virus Diseases at the Walter Reed Army Institute of Research, where his interest in the origin of viral diseases and infections of the central nervous system began.
-He then completed a residency and fellowship in neurology and neuropathology at Massachusetts General Hospital in Boston.
+Johnson, a director of neurology at the Johns Hopkins University School of Medicine, was born in Grosse Pointe Farms, Michigan.
+He earned his bachelor’s degree with honors at the University of Colorado in 1953, and his M.D. at the University of Colorado School of Medicine in 1956.
+After completing his internship in medicine at Stanford University Hospitals in San Francisco, he worked as a clinical pathologist in the department of virus diseases at the Walter Reed Army Institute of Research, where his interest in the origin of viral diseases and infections of the central nervous system began.
+He then completed a residency and fellowship in neurology and neuropathology at Massachusetts General Hospital.

 Johnson received a teaching fellowship on exchange at the Medical School of Kings College at the University of Durham and at the Royal Victoria Infirmary at Newcastle-Upon-Tyne in England from January through August of 1962.
 He was then named an honorary fellow in the department of microbiology at The John Curtain School of Medical Research at the Australian National University from 1962 to 1964.
 Johnson was appointed to the department of neurology at Case Western Reserve University School of Medicine in 1964.
 He was recruited to Johns Hopkins in 1969 to join Guy McKhann in founding the department of neurology.

 A member of the Johns Hopkins University School of Medicine faculty from 1969 to 2015, Johnson served as director of the department of neurology from 1988 until 1997.
 During his directorship of neurology, he expanded the faculty from forty to more than 100 members, and established new programs, including neurointensive care and epilepsy monitoring.